Expect overnight closures at Lee-Brightside intersection for construction

 LA 30 near Lee Drive and Brightside Drive may have one lane closed from 8 p.m. to 5 a.m.
 Monday through Friday, weather permitting, to continue work on Nicholson Drive.

-It's the latest step in a lengthy process to renovated the Nicholson corridor that runs through LSU's campus.
+It's the latest step in a lengthy process to renovate the Nicholson corridor that runs through LSU's campus.

 America Mart is a convenience store that is known for its popular subs, but the owner says business has been affected by the construction in ways he couldn't imagine.
 The road work has been happening on Lee and Brightside for over two years now.
 The owner says many of his customers come from Brightside and they no longer want to fight through traffic just to grab a sandwich.